 Reconnect with your loved ones in a safe space

 If you are an extrovert and quarantine has been simply a pit stop that you cannot wait to get past, then there are ways to go back to socializing while still maintaining the safety norms.
-Getting in touch with friends or a partner or family is a priority after a period of separation, so when the time comes to reconnect, make sure you do it in a space where you feel protected from contamination.
-You could invite over a friend you have not seen in a very long time and miss or visit people who you are sure have respected the quarantine measures.
+Getting in touch with friends, a partner, or family is a priority after a period of separation, so when the time comes to reconnect, make sure you do it in a space where you feel protected from contamination.
+You could invite over a friend you have not seen in a very long time or visit people who you are sure have respected the quarantine measures.
 Regardless of what your choice will be, it is crucial to remember that your health still comes first.

 Camping is the in-between place of feeling safe from the virus and enjoying time outside of your house.
 It allows you to keep your distance from the risks of going back to normal and also gives you the chance to finally relax in a place that is not your own bedroom.
 The stillness of nature and the disconnection from the pitfall the internet has become is guaranteed to finally give you that peace of mind you have been craving.
 So grab your camping gear and head towards the nearest site you can find for the opportunity to get away from the craziness of it all.

 The lifting of restrictions should not be confused with the virus’s disappearance.
 The chances of infection are still the same, and the safety guidelines should not be ignored.
 That is why, when you do decide to fully go out into the world, you need to set boundaries that will keep you protected from those who are not as worried about COVID-19 anymore.
 You should still maintain the same distance as before and wear a mask and use hand sanitizer, even if others around you don’t, and most of all, you should not let careless people step over the boundaries that make you feel safe.